 - Congratulate students for facing life with an open heart.

-- Neck problems (keep head in neutral position and don’t look up at hands)
+- Neck problems (keep head in a neutral position and don’t look up at hands).

-- Raise back heel on a folded blanket
+- Raise your back heel on a folded blanket.

 Anterior Rotated Pelvis Adjustment

-If your student has a big arch in their lower back it means they have an anterior rotated pelvis.
-To adjust bring your fist into sacrum and ask the student to move it back into your fist – front ribs will drop (see video below for full adjustment instructions).
+If your student has a big arch in their lower back it means they have an anteriorly rotated pelvis.
+To adjust bring your fist into the sacrum and ask the student to move it back into your fist – front ribs will drop (see video below for full adjustment instructions).